The Important Signs Of Magnesium Deficiency

 When supplemental magnesium (300 mg) was taken for one year by participants in a randomized controlled study bone mineral content (24) increased.

-Since it is difficult to get adequate magnesium through diet alone, supplementation can still be important, especially when trying correct deficiencies.
+Since it is difficult to get adequate magnesium through diet alone, supplementation can still be important, especially when trying to correct magnesium deficiency.

-You also want to take your starting levels into account to determine how much magnesium you need to be taking.
+- Figure out just what your individual body needs.
 Consider working with a functional medicine practitioner who can test your magnesium levels with advanced nutrient labs.
 Since the majority of your body’s magnesium is stored in your cells and bones, not your blood, this often contributes to the inaccuracy of conventional nutrient labs.

+- Start with the right amount.
 Overall, magnesium is safe to take, but large amounts could potentially cause GI upset and diarrhea.
 Go off your doctor’s recommendations or start at a lower dose and listen to your body and gradually increase your amount over time.
-It is important to check your levels every few months to assess how you are improving to determine what you need to do about dosing.
-But for healthy individuals the daily recommended amounts (1) are:
+For healthy individuals, the daily recommended amounts (1) are:

 - Infants to 6 months: 30 mg

 - 4 to 8 years: 130 mg